Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 Language Groups and KenLM Coverage

-CTC Beam Search with LM Fusion
+CTC Beam Search with Shallow Fusion

 score(w) = log Pacoustic(w) + α · log PLM(w) + β · |w|